Tanzania: One Day After, Mt Kilimanjaro Is Still Burning

 Moshi — It has been close to 30 hours since the wild fires broke on Mount Kilimanjaro, and the hungry flames are still raging even as fire brigade and volunteers give their all to contain the hungry flame which is at some 2700 metres above sea level.

-The fire has since destroyed several acres of moorlands and as of Monday evening 2100Hrs local time there were no signs of over 400 firefighters , a number that later increased to 600 containing the fire.
+The fire has since destroyed several acres of moorlands and as of Monday evening 2100Hrs local time there were 400 firefighters , a number that later increased to 600 tocontain the fire.

 Images taken from Himo showed the flames raging on one of Tanzania's prime tourist destinations despite authorities committing that it would not affect tourism.